“I learned that I actually like the feeling of working up a sweat.”

 dlb823, July 1, 2011, 2011 walking thread

-All of the above quotes are from the Fitness and Getting Back in Shape forum.
+All of the above quotes are from the Working on Your Fitness forum.

 "I'm 19 days post double mastectomy; second primary in 13 months, so I opted for no reconstruction.
 Have been doing my exercises as instructed and seeing progress, (though certainly not as much or as quickly as I would like).
 Baby steps, baby steps.
 More practice being patient for me!
 Resuming my regular morning stretches (with modification for some areas) has been a tremendous help to keep me flexible all over, and feels SO GOOD."